megalithic/bits-and-bobs/README.markdown

 Unfortunately, this is a neverending project it seems.. so as to help myself remember all the things, here's a basic list of what I haven't finished:

-- Finish filling out the brew-cask install list
+- ~~Finish filling out the brew-cask install list~~
+- ~~Backup/restore KeyRemap4MacBook config~~
 - ~~Get nodejs and certain npm installed as globals (grunt, yeoman, etc)~~
 - ~~Automate the cloning of an arbitrary private repo and link the relevant files~~
+- verify all the things on a fresh install
+- figure out import/export of common/handy apps i always use
+- scour the yadr dotfiles repo for more ideas (careful of bloat though!)

 ## bugs